Skip to Content

 EternaBond Tape

 You may have seen our post asking the question “Is EternaBond Tape Really Eternal?”
-EternaBond tape is made from synthetic polymers with a built-in primer and it’s not only supremely sticky but it’s UV resistant as well.
+EternaBond tape is made from synthetic polymers with a built-in primer, and it’s not only supremely sticky, but it’s UV-resistant as well.
+The bond created between your RV’s roof and EternaBond tape is lasting and can only be broken with significant, deliberate effort.
+What you seal with EternaBond tape will remain sealed.

-EternaBond tape has a specialized, UV-stable backing which, in combination with its layer of advanced MicroSealant, provides a waterproof, air-tight protection that is said to be flexible to -70 degrees Fahrenheit (-57°C).
+EternaBond tape has a specialized, UV-stable backing that, in combination with its layer of advanced MicroSealant, provides waterproof, air-tight protection that is said to be flexible down to -70 degrees Fahrenheit (-57°C).
+Due to the extraordinary durability of EternaBond tape, once applied, it doesn’t require regular maintenance.

 This is a product that should be in everyone’s emergency kit onboard the RV.